 smoke, or use drugs.
 Here are some ways to be supportive:

 Build your teen's self-esteem.
-During the teen yours the body changes, emotions run high, and moods swing.
+During the teen years, the body changes, emotions run high, and moods swing.
 It can

 be a confusing time for both you and your teen.
 Listen to your teen, and be careful

 not to judge.
-Let your teen know that his or her feelings are important.
-This helps
+Let your teen know that their feelings are important.
+This helps build

-build self-esteem.
-If your teen has the confidence, assertiveness, and strength to
+self-esteem.
+If your teen has the confidence, assertiveness, and strength to handle

-handle tough times, he or she will be less likely to try drugs, alcohol, and tobacco
+tough times, they will be less likely to try drugs, alcohol, and tobacco to feel better

 Keep tabs on your teen.
 Know how much time your teen spends unsupervised.
 Studies show that having a lot

 of unsupervised time can make a teen more likely to try drugs.
-Help your teen choose
+Help them choose healthy

 Know their friends.
 Discourage your teen from having friends that use drugs, alcohol, or tobacco.
 Peer